Xcoder89/Inalytics-App/PrivacyPolicy.md

-# README #

 **Inalytics Privacy Policy**

-This privacy policy governs your use of the software application Inalytics for mobile devices that was created by Akhil Jayaram.
+This privacy policy governs your use of the software application **Inalytics** for mobile devices that was created by Akhil Jayaram.

-This page is used to inform website visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+This page is used to inform app users regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.